-The parties to this Agreed Confidentiality Order have agreed to the terms of this Order; accordingly, it is ORDERED:
+The parties to this Agreed Confidentiality Protective Order have agreed to the terms of this Order.
+Accordingly, it is ORDERED:

 1. Scope.
-All materials produced or adduced in the course of discovery, including initial disclosures, responses to discovery requests, deposition testimony and exhibits, and information derived directly therefrom (hereinafter collectively "documents"), shall be subject to this Order concerning Confidential Information as defined below.
+All materials produced or adduced in the course of discovery, including initial disclosures, responses to discovery requests, deposition testimony and exhibits, and information derived directly therefrom (collectively "documents"), shall be subject to this Order concerning Confidential Information as defined below.
 This Order is subject to the Local Rules of this District and the Federal Rules of Civil Procedure on matters of procedure and calculation of time periods.

 2. Confidential Information.
-As used in this Order, "Confidential Information" means information designated as "CONFIDENTIAL - SUBJECT TO PROTECTIVE ORDER" by the producing party that falls within one or more of the following categories: (a) information prohibited from disclosure by statute; (b) information that reveals trade secrets; (c) research, technical, commercial or financial information that the party has maintained as confidential; (d) medical information concerning any individual; (e) personal identity information; (f) income tax returns (including attached schedules and forms), W-2 forms and 1099 forms; ~~or~~(g) personnel or employment records of a person who is not a party to the case; or (h) detainee incident reports (categorized as "EM - Reincarceration) concerning any individual other than Plaintiff, Vondell Wilbourn, insofar as those reports contain the names and potentially other personal information, including the circumstances and reasons for the reincarceration, of individuals who are not a named party to the case.
+As used in this Order, "Confidential Information" means information designated as "CONFIDENTIAL-SUBJECT TO PROTECTIVE ORDER" by the producing party that falls within one or more of the following categories: (a) information protected from disclosure by statute, including the Illinois Freedom of Information Act, 5 ILCS 140/1, et seq.; (b) information that reveals trade secrets; (c) research, technical, commercial or financial information that the party has maintained as confidential; (d) medical information concerning any individual; (e) personal identity information; (f) income tax returns (including attached schedules and forms), W-2 forms and 1099 forms; (g) personnel or employment records of a person who is not a party to the case; (h) employment or disciplinary information regarding Plaintiffs, Individual Defendants, non-party witnesses, and non-party employees of the City of Chicago - such information includes, but is not limited to, private information in personnel files, such as employment applications, performance evaluations, tax forms, requests for medical leave and the like as well as personal and family information of police officers and state's attorneys, including residential information; and (i) any information contained within the following file materials that are otherwise prohibited from public disclosure by statute - any disciplinary actions, files and attachments to such files generated by the investigation of deaths in custody, uses of deadly force, and complaints of misconduct by Chicago police officers (generally referred to as "Log Number" files, "Complaint Register" (CR) files, "Universal" (U) files, or "Extraordinary Occurrence" (EO) files, or "Non-Disciplinary Intervention" (NDI) files) (collectively "Log Files"), or by internal Chicago Police Department "Summary Punishment Action Requests"

+(SPARs).
+The parties reserve the right to seek greater protection of information or documents designated as Confidential Information through Court intervention or by agreement of the parties.
 Information or documents that are available to the public may not be designated as Confidential Information.